 There are two types of academic research that can inform corporate governance.

 The first is empirical, which uses large-scale data to guide both the diagnosis and treatment of existing practices.
 Views on corporate governance are sometimes shaped by a small number of high-profile anecdotes.
 It’s important to assess how widespread corporate governance problems are and assess the myriad potential causes before suggesting remedies.
-Often, proposed solutions may already be established in other countries or companies.
-Careful analysis of such practices, distinguishing causation from correlation, can result in them being adopted elsewhere.
+Often, proposed solutions may already be practiced in other countries or by certain companies, and a careful analysis of such practices, distinguishing causation from correlation, can guide their adoption elsewhere.

 The second is theoretical, where a model of a firm, industry or economy allows researchers to analyse the impact of new practices – even those not currently implemented anywhere.
 This approach is similar to a city simulator.